The CU Story

 School of Arts & Sciences

-Though I have over 18 years in law enforcement, I have learned and continue to learn innovative methodologies and indispensable approaches to hone my craft each day.
+"Although I have over 18 years in law enforcement, I have continued to learn innovative methodologies and indispensable approaches to hone my craft each day.
 This is the only University that I found where the students are not just a number.
-I am receiving a quality education and I never feel alone.
-It is uncommon to have so many people who genuinely care about another’s success and even more rare to have all of those individuals in one location.Give to the School of Arts & Sciences
+I am receiving a quality education and never feel alone.
+It is uncommon to have so many people who genuinely care about another’s success, and even more rare to have all of those individuals in one location".

 — Major Marilyn Henson, Mecklenburg County Sheriff’s Office, Criminal Justice Program